moeenn/knowledgebase/Programming/Java/Fundamentals.md

 #### Pillars of Object oriented programming

 **Abstraction** is the process of hiding unnecessary details of an object’s internal structure.
-By abstracting an object’s data, its structure and behaviour can be kept separate and more easily understood.
+By abstracting an object’s data, its structure and behavior can be kept separate and more easily understood.

 **Encapsulation** is the process of wrapping data and related functions into a single unit (object).
 Encapsulation limits access to object data and methods, preventing their misuse and ensuring their proper functioning.